James Carville: Pennsylvania Senate election, 2022

-In 2022, Carville led the "Penn Progress" Super Pac, which spent the entirety of its funds in support of Rep. Conor Lamb's bid for the U.S. Senate seat vacated by retiring senator Pat Toomey.
-Lamb worked closely with Carville's SuperPac, and participated in donor calls Carville arranged.
+In 2022, Carville led the "Penn Progress" Super PAC, which spent the entirety of its funds in support of Rep. Conor Lamb's bid for the U.S. Senate seat vacated by retiring senator Pat Toomey.
+Lamb worked closely with Carville's Super PAC, and participated in donor calls Carville arranged.

 Carville's Super PAC bankrolled TV ads which sought to portray one of Lamb's primary opponents, Lieutenant Governor John Fetterman as a "self-described democratic socialist."
-Within a day of airing, PolitiFact and Factcheck.org called the attack ad false, The Philadelphia Inquirer commented that Fetterman had never actually described himself that way., the ABC affiliate in Philadelphia, stopped broadcasting the ad, and Senator Elizabeth Warren called on Lamb to disavow it.
+Within a day of airing, PolitiFact and Factcheck.org called the attack ad false, The Philadelphia Inquirer commented that Fetterman had never actually described himself that way, the ABC affiliate in Philadelphia, stopped broadcasting the ad, and Senator Elizabeth Warren called on Lamb to disavow it.
 Echoing a fanciful attack by Pennsylvania Republican Party chairman Val DiGiorgio, Carville himself re-tweeted news coverage on Fetterman being labeled a "silver spoon socialist."

+U.S. presidential election, 2024

+Ahead of the 2024 presidential election, Carville argued in an interview with Maureen Dowd that the Democrats' political culture had become "too dominated by preachy females", which he claimed was one reason for Democrats' waning support with black male voters.

+Following U.S. President Joe Biden's poor performance during the June 27, 2024, debate, Carville was among those who called for Biden to end his bid for re-election.
+In an interview with CNN's Jake Tapper on July 1, Carville stated, among other things, "The country wants something new.
+Let them have it."

+Carville's biographical documentary film Carville: Winning Is Everything, Stupid!, which debuted at the 2024 Telluride Film Festival before receiving a theatrical release on October 11, 2024, includes the 18 month period when he persuaded Biden to end his re-election.
+Carville’s position was later vindicated, following Biden’s withdrawal from the 2024 presidential race, Kamala Harris was made the Democratic nominee and eventually lost.